 Noadiah was one of several false prophets during Nehemiah's time (Nehemiah 6:14).
 In the New Testament, Elymas was a sorcerer who confronted the apostle Paul on the island of Cyprus (Acts 13:6).
 Jezebel was a false teacher who promoted immorality in the church at Thyatira (Revelation 2:20).

-God has many things to say about prophets who teach lies, especially in his name.
-Jesus warned his listeners about how false teachers can come in disguise, seeming to be gentle creatures when they are, in fact, very dangerous people (Matthew 7:15).
-He also instructed us on how to detect lying prophets by their fruits, meaning by what they teach compared to Scripture (Matthew 7:16).
+God has many things to say about prophets who teach lies.
+Jesus warned his listeners about how false teachers can come in disguise, seeming to be harmless when they are actually spiritually dangerous (Matthew 7:15).
+He also revealed that we can detect lying prophets by their fruits, meaning by what they teach compared to Scripture (Matthew 7:16).

 We need to be wary of anyone who sets themselves up as a teacher or prophet.
 Those not inspired by God are characterized as ravenous wolves (Matthew 7:16, Acts 20:29) and foxes (Ezekiel 13:4) who are cunning, clever and always looking for new people to deceive and take advantage of.
 The apostle Paul warns us about these people and then reveals we should withdraw ourselves from them (1Timothy 6:3 - 5).

 Prophets who teach false doctrines sound like their words are based on the Bible but instead they are chosen to destroy others.
 Deuteronomy states how serious a matter it is for someone to be a false spokesman and how Israel was to punish such people.
 In the Old Testament, the punishment for those who pretended to speak for the Eternal was the death penalty (Deuteronomy 13:5 - 6).